 In fall of 2005, President Mark Erickson convened and charged the Strategic Plan Advisory Committee to refine the strategic plan, taking into consideration the need to identify no more than 15 priorities and to address the realities of the time.

-Now, as the summer of 2016 nears, Wittenberg is once again reimagining its future, this time with the help of the University Planning Commission.
+In 2016 and 2017, Wittenberg once again re-imagined its future, this time with the help of the University Planning Commission.
 With a commitment to collaboration and the engagement of all constituency groups, the new strategic planning process will once again position Wittenberg for continued success as it seeks to advance its mission.